CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/language-override.md

 To get started log into the backend of your site and then go to:

     Extensions -> Language(s)

-### <a name="constant"></a> What's a Constant?

-> Before you start creating language overrides it's important to know a few terms that will be used when talking about language strings.

-Contained inside each of the language files used through out a Joomla website are a series of language strings.
-Each of these strings are made up of two elements a **Constant** the reference to the language string which comes first and is in capitals.

-    COM_CWCONTACT_LABEL_CUSTOM1

-The second part if the **Value** which will change depending on the particular language of the file in question.

-    Custom 1

-When we deal with language overrides the system will take care of formating the **Constant** and **Value** together for us but just for your own knowledge if you were to open a language file they would be display like this:

-    COM_CWCONTACT_LABEL_CUSTOM1="Custom 1"

 ### <a name="known"></a> Constant Known